 Considering phase shifter designs which are wideband it would prove difficult to apply different phase shifts to different bands.
 Hence it is not possible to independently steer beams to different directions in the different bands, and it may even not be feasible to steer the beams in the same directions for to 2 separate bands if the bands are sufficiently far apart in frequency that the beamforming weights would need to be different for each band.

+If variable true time delay based phase shifters, which add delay to time-domain signals to create phase shift such as tapped delay line phase shifter, are used, then it may be possible to steer the beams toward the same direction for two different bands.
+This is because the frequency-dependent linear phase response of the true time delay phase shifter allows to create different phase shift at different frequencies.
+However, true time delay phase shifts are challenging to implement due to the required size and cost to delivered acceptable phase shift performance (e.g, phase shift resolution), while incurring high insertion loss.

+Phase shifters with frequency-flat phase response, such as vector modulated phase shifters would have cheaper implementational cost and be more feasible to integrated into commercial BFICs.
+However, since only one phase shift value can be controlled at a time instant, such phase shifters may even not be feasible to steer the beams toward the same direction for two different bands if the bands are sufficiently far apart in frequency that the beamforming weights would need to be different for each band.

-Examples of beam steering results when wide-band phase shifters and wideband phased array are used in a multiband transmitter are shown below.
+Examples of beam steering results when wide-band frequency-flat phase response phase shifters and wideband phased array are used in a multiband transmitter are shown below.
 The phase shifters only control the beam weights of the lower frequency band.
 Two steering angles are considered, i.e. 0 and 20 degrees.
 Figure 5.2.3-1 illustrates the beam patterns when the element separation for lower band and upper band is 0.5λ and 0.6λ, respectively, which corresponds to the case of, for example, the combination n258+n261.
 Figure 5.2.3-2 presents the case when the operating bands are further apart, i.e. the element separation for lower band and upper band is 0.35λ and 0.65λ, respectively, which can be the case of combinations across different frequency groups.
 As can be seen, except when UEs of different bands are at the boresight of the array, otherwise the transmitter cannot steer the beam to multiple UEs independently.
 Even if different-band UEs are located at same direction (but not boresight), the beam for upper-band UEs is not pointed to its desired direction and a larger frequency separation of the bands results in bigger error of the steering angle.